Gabriel Tamaș: Controversies

 In October 2013, Tamaș was drinking in a bar in Bucharest with his national team colleague Daniel Pancu, and later that night they started fighting each other.
 One week later, he signed a one-year contract with CFR Cluj, but the club dismissed him shortly after he and his teammate Florin Costea caused an incident in a local pub.
 On the night of the 2014 New Year's Eve, Tamaș got into a fight in the lobby of a restaurant in Brașov.
+Also in the same year, while waiting in line at a pizzeria from Doncaster, he got punched by someone for no reason below his right eye, his zygomatic bone being broken.
+Subsequently, he had to undergo a surgery, then for a while he wore a mask during training sessions and games.

-During his first spell at FC Steaua București, he was dismissed after missing a training session following a night out; manager Mirel Rădoi stated that Tamaș lied to him by claiming that his phone alarm did not ring.
+While he was at Steaua București, in February 2015 he got into a fight with teammate Alexandru Bourceanu and his brother at Bourceanu's 12th wedding anniversary.
+His first spell at Steaua ended when he was dismissed after missing a training session following a night out; manager Mirel Rădoi stated that Tamaș lied to him by claiming that his phone alarm did not ring.

 On 23 March 2019, during his time in Israel, Tamaș was arrested by the police after driving his car at 205 km/h, having a 0.66 mg of alcohol per liter of exhaled air.
 He spent a week in jail, after which he stayed in house arrest for a month and was sentenced to two months of community service.

-In October 2022, whilst drinking along with several Petrolul Ploiești teammates at a restaurant, Tamaș called their manager Nicolae Constantin on his phone and criticised his tactics.
+In October 2022, while drinking along with several Petrolul Ploiești teammates at a restaurant, Tamaș called their manager Nicolae Constantin on his phone and criticized his tactics.
 He also cursed chairman Costel Lazăr, sporting director Claudiu Tudor and the fans of Petrolul, and Constantin sent the recording to the leaders of supporter groups.
 The recording found its way into the media and Tamaș left the club the following days.